Quinteroo/backend-API-REST/README.md

 ## Installation
 To start the project, it is necessary to install all dependencies.
+The database IP is universally accessible at 0.0.0.0/0.

 >[!IMPORTANT]
 > Since there is no frontend, all requests need to be made using software that simulates it, such as INSOMNIA or POSTMAN.